morfioce/asynch-js/PITCHME.md

 @snapend

 #### A Promise is
-#### an object that may produce a single value some time in the future
+#### an object that may produce a single value some time in the future,
-#### either a resolved value or a reason why the promise could could not be resolved
+#### either a resolved value or a reason why the promise could could not be resolved.